-When purchasing a home, a conventional home loan that most people think of at first.
+When purchasing real estate, a conventional home loan is what most people think of at first.
 This is the most common type of home loan, typically because of the great rates that borrowers can qualify for.
-Backed by Fannie Mae and Freddie Mac, this type of loan has been getting people into homes with 30, 20, 15, and even 10-year mortgages.
+Backed by Fannie Mae and Freddie Mac, conventional loans have been getting people into homes with 30, 20, 15, and even 10-year mortgages.

 Over the years Fannie and Freddie, guideline setter for conventional financing, have made major changes in program options and have become more aggressive in the types of loan programs offered.